muc111/OTRv4Plus/README.md

 3. **The Rust crypto crates are not audited.** `ed448-goldilocks-plus` 0.16 is the only viable pure-Rust Ed448 implementation but has no formal review. `x448` 0.6 is a pure-Rust X448 with no formal review. `pqcrypto-mlkem 0.1.1` (FIPS 203 ML-KEM-1024) and `pqcrypto-mldsa 0.1.2` (ML-DSA-87) are PQClean-derived reference implementations.

 4. **Rust-core-only since v10.7.5.** Every C extension (`otr4_crypto_ext`, `otr4_ed448_ct`, `otr4_mldsa_ext`) has been retired and the Python `cryptography` library was removed at v10.7.
 The entire cryptographic surface now lives inside the Rust `otrv4_core` PyO3 module: there is no second crypto implementation to drift against.
 As of v10.7.6 (Phase 5.4) the SMP modular exponentiation is constant-time via `crypto-bigint` `DynResidue`, intended to close a timing side-channel on the secret SMP exponents (not independently verified to be constant-time on every target).
 As of v10.9.1 the SMP protocol is hybrid post-quantum.
-See the CHANGELOG v10.6.18 → v10.7.6 sequence for the migration history.
+As of v10.10.4 the XMPP transport has production-grade security hardening (subscription approval gate, rate limiting, SMP secret validation, block list, stream management, delivery receipts, and I2P-aware reconnect).
+See the CHANGELOG for the full migration history.

 5. **Ephemeral identity by design.** Identity keys regenerate at every launch.
 Fingerprints change on every restart.
 This is a deliberate threat-model choice for an I2P-based privacy IRC client, not a missing feature.
 Tor Browser, Cwtch (default), and Briar (before user opt-in) all keep identities short-lived for similar reasons.
 See ROADMAP Phase 5.3g.